revelytix/backbone-nestify/README.md

 #### Function

-For utmost flexibility, a `container` can be a Function.
+For utmost flexibility, a constructor can be a custom function.

 The supplied function will be passed five parameters: